 One year, with the support of my local animal shelter, I attempted the big task of creating a photo calendar for the shelter that would act us a major fundraiser.

 I had never done a photo calendar before either and had no idea how to make it work or what the heck I was doing for that matter!
 But I jumped in like I always do – and actually had a great time doing it.

-2019 Cat Calendar
+Update: 2019 Cat Calendar

-Just wanted to share our 2019 Cat Calendar Fundraiser we did for a rescue in NJ called Karma Cat + Zen Dog.
+Just wanted to share our 2019 Calendar Fundraiser we did for a cat rescue in NJ called Karma Cat + Zen Dog.
 This was MUCH different than the dog calendar so you may want to take a peak to see how different doing a cat calendar is than a dog calendar!
 Hint > cats are harder, much harder.

 First, we did it in a very unique way and utilized our local community businesses as partners in the fundraiser.
 I was inspired to do this by another photographer who had some great success in this area.

 I contacted about 20 local businesses to see who would allow us to take images at their locations and who would like to sponsor the project.
 Only 1 was not interested, that is a pretty good response!
 We chose the businesses simply by what we thought would get us the best images and offered the best “variety”.
 We had a yoga studio, landscaper, historic art center and so many great businesses involved.

 The shelter reached out to its Facebook Fan Page followers to ask who would be interested in having their dog in the calendar – the response was pretty overwhelming.

 - It was first come first serve – so they let me know the date and time that worked for them and their dog – but they DID NOT know where their session would take place until the schedule was complete.

 This was by far the biggest challenge in the whole calendar – but thankfully I had some amazingly flexible people and even when 1 business owner did not show up to open the store, we still made it work!

 Once all the sessions were complete, the editing began.
 This was more time consuming than the sessions – but that is probably my Type-A kicking in.
 I wanted to give them a bright vibrant look for this calendar because of the way the images came out and what my vision was for this project.

 Since we could only take in 13 for the sessions, we wanted to thank the others for their interest, so we thought a dedication page of all the animals that were adopted from the shelter was a nice touch.

-9) LOCAL SALES – We also delivered photo calendars to the local businesses that wanted to help even more.
+We also delivered photo calendars to the local businesses that wanted to help even more.

 We made sure to tag the local businesses on social media outlets to engage them and thank them for their involvement and in turn they would share our calendar and bring us new exposure.

 We also received some local press in various newspapers as well!

-1) Ask the businesses who want to be involved to make a sponsorship payment.
+1) SPONSORSHIP PAYMENT: Ask the businesses who want to be involved to make a sponsorship payment.
 In our calendar they had a page with their name and were allowed space for a special deal, we did not charge them but next time I would.
 It is exposure for them – and the money goes to a great cause.

-4) Create a design that is enticing and people would be proud to have in their home.
+4) DESIGN MATTERS: Create a design that is enticing and people would be proud to have in their home.
 If the calendar has a design that is professional in look and feel, your chances of selling more increase!
 Same goes with print quality!

 1) If your group is not working with a photographer – you can visit HeARTsSpeak to get a referral in your area.
 They are a community of artists that use their artistic abilities to help animal shelters.

 2) For the printing of the calendar there are many options out there for you to consider.
 If you have a local printer, you can see if you can engage them in being a sponsor and see if they will give you either a discount or donate the printing.

 3) There are some resources for finding calendar templates if you are not up to designing or formatting your own.
 You can check on Etsy, Creative Market and some digital scrapbook websites to see what is available.